 It’s imperfections are what makes it interesting.

 Look at the annotation note in the beginning

 I will be uploading a newer video of this without the kids in the background… it will be uploaded once I get a new camera.

 That was in 2008, and luckily fiendtiger73 never re-did their classic “work”.

 I don”t know why, but to me what could be called sloppy, crap, is its way a fascinating bit of accidental creativity.

 And from here I fall down the related video wormhole finding the Lego version of Jaws

 I am far from the first person to marvel at the creative output one finds in the YouTube crevices… Finding these gems, done by people for what I am guessing is the sheer joy or challenge of making media, always thrills me.
 They are not seeking credit, badges, or job advancement.

 This is not part of some class.
 This is just creative expression, in the open, and the re-assuring antidote to a lot of the crap that flies around out there, even worse when it is labeled “ope.”

-The Not Stuck in the Jaws by CogDogBlog, unless otherwise expressly stated, is licensed under a Creative Commons Attribution-ShareAlike 3.0 Unported License.
+Not Stuck in the Jaws by CogDogBlog, unless otherwise expressly stated, is licensed under a Creative Commons Attribution-ShareAlike 4.0 International License.